 - (4) Only the candidate may stop any review for promotion and tenure once external letters of evaluation have been sought.
 The candidate may withdraw from review at any stage of the process by so informing the tenure initiating unit chair in writing.
 If the review process has moved beyond the tenure initiating unit, the tenure initiating unit chair shall inform the dean or the executive vice president and provost, as relevant, of the candidate's withdrawal.
-Withdrawal from the mandatory tenure review during the final probationary year means that tenure will not be granted. - (B) Review procedures at the tenure initiating unit level. - Each tenure initiating unit shall establish a mechanism such as a promotion and tenure committee, for presenting the case of a candidate for promotion and tenure to the eligible faculty for consideration and for preparing a report for the tenure initiating unit chair providing the eligible faculty's assessment of quality and effectiveness of teaching, quality and significance of scholarship, and quality and effectiveness of service.
+Withdrawal from the mandatory tenure review during the final probationary year means that tenure will not be granted. - (B) Review procedures at the tenure initiating unit level. - (1) Each tenure initiating unit shall establish a mechanism such as a promotion and tenure committee, for presenting the case of a candidate for promotion and tenure to the eligible faculty for consideration and for preparing a report for the tenure initiating unit chair providing the eligible faculty's assessment of quality and effectiveness of teaching, quality and significance of scholarship, and quality and effectiveness of service.
 With the exception noted below, eligible faculty are tenured faculty of higher rank than the candidate excluding the tenure initiating unit chair, the dean and assistant and associate deans of the college, the executive vice president and provost, and the president.
-For tenure reviews of probationary professors, eligible faculty are tenured professors excluding the tenure initiating unit chair, the dean and assistant and associate deans of the college, the executive vice president and provost, and the president. - (2) The candidate shall have primary responsibility for preparing, according to office of academic affairs guidelines, a dossier documenting their accomplishments. - (3) The tenure initiating unit chair or chair of the promotion and tenure committee shall be responsible for gathering internal evidence of the quality and effectiveness of teaching, quality and significance of scholarship, and quality and effectiveness of service from students and peers, as appropriate, within the tenure initiating unit.
+For tenure initiating unit chair, the dean and associate deans of the tenure initiating unit chair, the dean so for the president.
+For tenure reviews of probationary professors, eligible faculty are tenured professors excluding the tenure initiating unit chair, the dean so for the college, the executive vice president and associate deans of the college, the executive vice president and associate deans of the college, the executive vice president and provost, and the president. - (2) The candidate shall have primary responsibility for preparing, according to office of academic affairs guidelines, a dossier documenting their accomplishments. - (3) The tenure initiating unit chair or chair of the promotion and tenure committee shall be responsible for gathering internal evidence of the quality and effectiveness of teaching, quality and significance of scholarship, and quality and effectiveness of service from students and peers, as appropriate, within the tenure initiating unit.
 The tenure initiating unit chair or chair of the promotion and tenure committee shall also be responsible for obtaining letters from external evaluators and from other units at this university in which the candidate has appointment or substantial professional involvement, whether compensated or not.
 Some of the external evaluators should be suggested by the candidate and some by the department chair or promotion and tenure committee; no more than one-half of the letters contained in the final dossier should be from persons suggested by the candidate.
 All solicited letters that are received must be included in the dossier.
 Unsolicited letters of evaluation or letters of evaluation solicited by anyone other than the above authorized persons may not be included in the dossier.